MicrosoftDocs/customer-insights/ci-docs/relationships.md

      > Many-to-many relationships can be created using two many-to-one relationships and a linking entity, which connects the source entity and the target entity.

    - **Target cardinality**: Select the cardinality of the target entity records.
    - **Source key field**: The foreign key field in the source entity.
-Example: SupportCase could use CaseID as a foreign key field.
+Example: SupportCase uses  **CaseID** as the foreign key field.
    - **Target key field**: The key field of the target entity.
-Example Customer could use the **CustomerID** key field.
+Example: Customer uses  **CustomerID** as the key field.

 4. Select **Save** to create the custom relationship.

 ## Set up account hierarchies

-Environments that are configured to use business accounts as primary target audience can configure account hierarchies for related business accounts.
+Environments that are configured to use business accounts as the primary target audience can configure account hierarchies for related business accounts.
 For example, a company that has separate business units.

 Organizations create account hierarchies to better manage accounts and their relationships with each other.
 Customer Insights supports parent-child account hierarchies that already exist in ingested customer data.
 For example, accounts from Dynamics 365 Sales.
 These hierarchies can be configured on the **Relationships** page.